 3. When Do Police Leaders Lead?

 5. Social Mission, Organisational Structure, and Goal Management

 Part 3: Community

-7. Organizational Culture and Police Culture
+7. Organisational Culture and Police Culture

 8. Identity and Belonging in Communities of Practice